THE PERFECT ACCENT WALL

 Tile or reclaimed wood are also bold statements for your accent wall.
 Reclaimed wood art is especially popular at the moment in home décor, as well as being environmentally conscious while also supporting the artists that create it.
 That’s a win all around!

-For more great accent wall ideas and more for luxury, high end Naples and Boca Raton homes, consult with one of the experienced, top-rated designers at Clive Daniel.
+For more great accent wall ideas and more for luxury, high end Naples and Boca Raton homes, consult with award-winning Clive Daniel designer at Clive Daniel’s Naples showroom.
 We can help make your abode the dream home you’ve always envisioned.